Back to Learn

 Generative AI

 AI that creates new content — text, images, audio, video — based on patterns learned from existing content.
-ChatGPT is an example.
+ChatGPT, DALL-E, and Midjourney are examples.
+The content feels original but is built from what the AI has already seen.

 Large Language Model (LLM)